Democratic Republic Of The Congo Travel Information

 GMT +1 in the west (Kinshasa) and GMT +2 in the east.

 Electrical current is 220 volts, 50Hz.
-Plug types in use are round two-pin attachment plugs and round pin plugs with grounding.
+Various plugs are in use, but two-pin attachment plugs and round pin plugs with grounding are common.

 French is the official language, but Lingala, Kingwana, Kikongo and Tshiluba are also spoken.

 Yellow fever vaccination is a requirement for entry for everyone over one year old, and vaccinations against cholera, meningitis, typhoid and polio are highly recommended.
 Large numbers of cases of acute watery diarrhoeal syndrome have been reported in North Kivu province (east DRC) since September 2008.
 In many instances these have been fatal.
 In areas of poor sanitation it is not advisable to drink water unless it has been treated by boiling and filtration or with a chemical purifier.
 There is a significant malaria risk throughout the country, and advice should be sought in advance about preventive measures.
 HIV/AIDS is prevalent.
 Rabies is endemic to the DRC, and monkeypox occurs, which is a virus usually transmitted to humans from infected ground squirrels and rodents.
 Regular outbreaks of pneumonic plague also occur, particularly in the district of Ituri, and is fatal if left untreated.
 An outbreak of the deadly Ebola virus occurred in September 2007 and again in July 2012.